Iravatham Mahadevan: Early life

-Iravatham Mahadevan was born on 2 October 1930 in a Tamil Brahmin family of Thanjavur district.
+Iravatham Mahadevan was born on 2 October 1930 in Thanjavur district in British India into a smartha Tamil Brahmin family.
 Mahadevan had his schooling in the town of Tiruchirapalli and graduated in Chemistry from the Vivekananda College, Chennai and law from the Madras Law College.
-Mahadevan successfully passed the Indian Administrative Service examinations held in 1953 and was allotted to the Tamil Nadu cadre.
+Mahadevan successfully passed the Indian Administrative Service examinations held in 1953 and was allotted to the Madras cadre.

 Civil service

 Mahadevan worked as an Assistant Collector in Coimbatore district and Sub-Collector at Pollachi.
 In 1958, Mahadevan was transferred to Delhi as Assistant Financial Adviser in India's Ministry of Commerce and Industry serving from 1958 to 1961.
 In 1961, Mahadevan was posted to Madras as Deputy Secretary in Government of Tamil Nadu's Industries Department and served as Director of Handlooms and Textiles Department from 1962 to 1966.
 Mahadevan voluntarily retired from the civil service in 1980.

 Tamil-Brahmi inscriptions

 According to an interview given to an e-journal Varalaaru, Mahadevan revealed that he started researching the Tamil-Brahmi script following a casual suggestion by Indian historian K. A. Nilakanta Sastri during a meeting in 1961.

 Earlier, during his stint in the Ministry of Commerce and Industry in Delhi in 1958–61, Mahadevan had become acquainted with the noted epigraphist and art historian C. Sivaramamurti who was then working as a curator at the Indian Museum next block.
 Sivaramamurti initiated him into the basics of South Indian epigraphy.